Special educational needs (SEN) teacher

 You'll work with children who have:

-- mild to moderate learning difficulties
+- general learning difficulties

-- learning difficulties such as dyslexia
+- specific learning difficulties like dyslexia

 - physical disabilities

 - challenging emotions or behaviour

 You could work in a mixed class, a special class in a mainstream school, a special needs school, a pupil referral unit or a further education college.
 You may teach whole classes, individual pupils or small groups, often supported by a teaching assistant.

 - helping pupils develop self-confidence, independence and abilities